How to apply for Research Study

 There are 3 intakes each year for research applicants and you application should be made to the Postgraduate Research Office prior to the relevant closing date.
 We advise all applicants to contact the School or Faculty prior to making an application to discuss their research proposal and ensure that there is relevant academic expertise for your subject area.

+- The DBA Programme on our Swansea Campus is offered as a part-time programme.
 Please note the Part-time option is not open to International students.

 If English is not your first language, the university will require evidence that you have the required English to complete a research degree and your application will not be processed until this has been received. full details of our English Language policy is here: